 Some of the most common dental emergencies include a lost filling or crown, a dental abscess, chipped or broken teeth, knocked-out tooth, bleeding after an extraction, and a toothache just to name a few.

 Although there are many situations that might be considered a dental emergency; if you are having pain and are unsure about what to do always seek professional medical advice or locate a “24 hour emergency dentist in Lincoln, NE” and schedule an appointment.

 If I have a dental emergency afterhours, what can the ER do for tooth pain?

 When it comes to tooth pain, the emergency room can’t do much other than prescribing painkillers or antibiotics.
 Anything beyond that generally falls outside of an emergency room physician’s scope of practice.
 If you are having unbearable tooth pain, and have already been to the ER, call your emergency dentist in Lincoln, NE as soon as possible.
 Learn more from an emergency dentist near me about dental pain management.

 Do not hesitate to contact me or your nearest Lincoln Family Dentist’s office if you find yourself in a dental emergency-even if you have a dental emergency on Saturday.
 We offer many services and would love to help in any way that we can.

 If you have a dental emergency on Saturday please call

 Wishing you health and happiness!

-The information on this page was written by
+The information on this page was written by Dr. Christine Bergman.

 This gentle dentist in Lincoln, NE says: “I am extremely privileged to be part of this amazing profession.
 I find there is nothing that is more rewarding than helping my patients learn how to care for their smiles in addition to becoming healthier overall.
 I feel patients deserve personalized dental care.
 Therefore, quality dental care is my number one goal.
 While providing top-notch dental care for you, I want your dental experience to be positive and comfortable.”